at-ishikawa/at-ishikawa.github.io/_docs/windows/setup.md

 Unfortunately, there is no built-in feature to switch a light and dark mode automatically.
 In order to enable Dark mode only during sunset, you need to set up something.
 The way I did was using a Task Scheduler to enable Dark mode automatically at night and disable it on the morning, by following [this article](https://www.howtogeek.com/356087/how-to-automatically-enable-windows-10s-dark-theme-at-night/).

+Languages and keyboards
+---

+### Install Japanese IME and change a shortcut key
+You can use Google Japanese Input to use Japanese in your computer.
+In order to change the shortcut key to `Ctrl+space` to switch an input method, go to `Propertites` of Google Japanese Input Settings, click `Customize` of Keymap style under General tab, and update Key column to `Ctrl Space` on each command of `Activate/Deactivate IMEI` of every mode.
+See [this post](https://hrroct.hatenablog.com/entry/2017/12/17/225039), written in Japanese, for more details.

+### Use shortcut keys of Emacs
+**There is a disadvantage for this configuration, like Ctrl-k works twice on Emacs on WSL unexpectedly.
+So I may disable this in the future.**

+First of all, in order to customize short cut keys on Windows, [AutoHotKey](https://www.autohotkey.com/) might be useful.
+Then you might wanna use a few shortcut keys of Emacs on most of applications such as moving cursors by Ctrl-f, but you do not need full Emacs customization like Ctrl-x and doing something else, like Mac.
+In this case, [gtk-emacs-theme-like](https://github.com/lintaro-jp/gtk-emacs-theme-like.ahk), tiny AutoHotKey configuration, can be used to do it.

+Also, you can also set this configuration on every boot.
+At first, you have to run `shell:startup` after you type `Win+R` and you can see a folder on your explorer.
+Then right click and select "Paste shortcut" in the folder.
+Now the script run every time you start your computer.
+See [this FAQ](https://www.autohotkey.com/docs/FAQ.htm#Startup) for more details.